 During your snorkel expedition around Nari Nari, you’ll also be able to spot a sunken Cessna airplane, which was used as a set piece for a Hollywood movie.

-Explore Nassau in modern luxury style on a Bahamas cruise with Celebrity Cruises.
+Explore Nassau in luxury on a Bahamas cruise with Celebrity Cruises.
 Go snorkeling in Nassau during your day in port, then indulge in world-class dining, luxurious accommodations, and unparalleled service on board.

 Browse Nassau cruise itineraries on our website and book an unforgettable vacation to the Bahamas today.